Bill France Sr.: NASCAR

 The property located at 316 Main Street Station once owned and operated by France, which is still operating today as an event and entertainment venue.

 France knew that promoters needed to organize their efforts.
 Drivers were frequently victimized by unscrupulous promoters who would leave events with all the money before drivers were paid.
 On December 14, 1947, France began talks with drivers, mechanics, and car owners at the Ebony Bar at the Streamline Hotel at Daytona Beach, Florida, which ended with the formation of NASCAR on February 21, 1948.
 They discussed uniform rules, insurance coverage, and guaranteed purses.

 By 1953, France knew it was time for a permanent track to hold the large crowds that were gathering for races at Daytona and elsewhere.
 Hotels were being constructed along the beachfront.
 On April 4, 1953, he proposed a new superspeedway called Daytona International Speedway.
 France began building a new 2.5 mi superspeedway in 1956 to host what would become the new premier event of the series – the Daytona 500.
 The event debuted in 1959 and has been the premier event since.

-He later built the Talladega Superspeedway that opened in 1969.
+France later built the Talladega Superspeedway that opened in 1969.

-He served as chairman and CEO of NASCAR.
+France served as chairman and CEO of NASCAR.
 R. J. Reynolds Tobacco Company became the title sponsor in 1971, a move that changed the name of the series from "Grand National" to "Winston Cup".
 Reynolds convinced France to drop all dirt tracks and races under 100 mi from the NASCAR schedule in 1972, a move that defined the "modern era" of the sport.
 Big Bill then turned the reins of NASCAR over to his son Bill France Jr. France kept an office at the headquarters until the late 1980s.

-He built the International Motorsports Hall of Fame, which inducted France in its first class on July 25, 1990.
+France built the International Motorsports Hall of Fame, which inducted France in its first class on July 25, 1990.